section-engineering-education/engineering-education/articles/creating-professional-email/index.md

 The first step is to create your GSuite account.
 Go to the [account creation](https://gsuite.google.com/signup/basic/welcome?hl=en-GB) page and enter your personal information to set up your account.

-If you already have a domain such as  `yourdomain.com`  then you should click yes, I have one I should use otherwise no, I need one.
+If you already have a domain such as  `yourdomain.com`  then you should click yes, "I have one I should use" otherwise no, "I need one".
 If you need one then you can buy one through Google who will connect the new domain automatically.

 Whatever route you take, you’ll have to provide your recovery email and create your account credentials.
 Remember your username will form part of your email address, `user@yourdomain.com`  so name it accordingly.
 Click agree and create an account to finish setting up your account.